Viktoriya Tomova: 2025: Cluj-Napoca and Hamburg quarterfinals

 At the WTA 500 Ladies Linz, Tomova defeated Jéssica Bouzas Maneiro in straight sets to reach the second round, where she lost to third seed Maria Sakkari.

 At the Transylvania Open in Cluj-Napoca, Tomova came back from a set down to defeat Mayar Sherif and improved her head-to-head record to 2–0.
 She defeated second seed Olga Danilović in straight sets to reach her first WTA Tour quarterfinal of the season.
 She lost to fifth seed Kateřina Siniaková.

 In Indian Wells, she defeated Danilović again, also in straight sets, before losing to 29th seed Maria Sakkari.

-In Miami, she defeated Caty McNally to reach the second round, at which point she was eliminated in straight sets by Aryna Sabalenka.
+In Miami, she overcame Caty McNally to reach the second round, at which point she was eliminated in straight sets by Aryna Sabalenka.

-At Wimbledon she recorded a win over Ons Jabeur after the former two-time finalist retired in their first round match.
+At Wimbledon, she recorded a win over Ons Jabeur, after the former two-time finalist retired in their first-round match.
 Tomova lost to Sonay Kartal in the second round.

-At the Hamburg Open, she defeated third seed Tatjana Maria again making their head-to-head 4-0.
-Next she defeated Astra Sharma, dropping only two games, to reach her second quarterfinal of the season, which she lost to fifth seed and eventual champion Lois Boisson.
+At the Hamburg Open, she defeated third seed Tatjana Maria again, making their head-to-head 4–0.
+Next, she defeated Astra Sharma dropping only two games to reach her second quarterfinal of the season, which she lost to fifth seed and eventual champion, Loïs Boisson.